Kakegurui: Video game

+On March 7, 2025, pre-registration began on CTW's browser gaming platform G123 for Kakegurui All In, a strategy-based sugoroku online browser game.

 Reception

-As of February 2019, the manga had over 5 million copies in circulation; it had over 6.2 million copies in circulation as of July 2021; and over 6.8 million copies in circulation as of June 2022.
+By February 2019, the manga had over 5 million copies in circulation; it had over 6.2 million copies in circulation by July 2021; and over 6.8 million copies in circulation by June 2022.